-David Siqueiros was born in El Paso, Texas in 1961.
+David Siqueiros was born in El Paso, Texas.
 His mother Katy Siqueiros, is still today a Realtor Emeritus and his father Salvador Siqueiros was a Consultant of Foreign Languages for the El Paso Public School System.
 At age seven David became enamored with photography and by his junior year in high school converted his bedroom into a darkroom sleeping on the floor in a sleeping bag for over two years.
 His college days were spent at the Brooks Institute of Photography in Santa Barbara, CA earning a BA of Fine Art in Professional Photography.

-In 1984 David Siqueiros moved to New York City and was first employed as a studio manager by photographer Ross Whitaker at 156 Fifth Avenue.
+David Siqueiros was first employed in New York City as a studio manager by photographer Ross Whitaker at 156 Fifth Avenue.
 This was no ordinary studio.
 He was exposed to elite fashion photographers including Arthur Elgort, Mario Testino, Stan Malinowski, Bruce Weber, Gilles Tapie and Jacques Malignon who were all working for the world’s top publications including Italian Vogue, Harpers Bazaar, GQ, and Cosmopolitan magazines.

-In 1985, David was befriended by Katie Ford of the Ford Model Agency and began shooting many of the Ford models including Andy Warhol, Patricia Van Ryckeghem and Clotilde.
+Befriended by Katie Ford of the Ford Model Agency David began shooting many of the Ford models including Andy Warhol, Patricia Van Ryckeghem and Clotilde.
 His client list developed while working on projects with Bloomingdales, Saks Fifth Avenue, and 3M.
 David soon traveled to Sydney, Australia where he was represented by Viviens Agency and photographed over 200 pages of editorial for Australian Bazaar and Cosmopolitan.
 After returning to New York, he was in high demand and at the urging of London agent Juliia Kirk bought a one-way ticket to London and began shooting for Cosmopolitan, British Vogue, Harrods, Avon, Janet Reger, Max Factor, the London Sunday Times and the Daily Telegraph.

 He was soon off to Milan with agent Georgio Repossi working for Cento Cose, Amica, Italian Max and Glamour magazines.
 During this phase in Europe, David and his Harley Davidson traveled through almost every western European country.
 Studio Photography and Design Magazine published an article about him and featured his easygoing attitude and freestyling work.
 Numerous London television stations featured him within entertainment segments.